-Nokia has submitted the winning proposal in an international tender to build a new RCTS (Science, Technology and Society Network) optical network as part of the €17 million RCTS100 Project, 13 of which came from the European Regional Development Fund (ERDF).
-The new DWDM network replaces FCCN's previous OADM(Optical add-drop multiplexer) network and implements Colorless-Flexgrid (C-F) reconfigurable optical multiplexers (ROADMs) to enable simple and remote reconfiguration of optical routes.
+Nokia has submitted the winning bid in an international tender to build a new RCTS (Science, Technology and Society Network) optical network as part of the 17 million euro RCTS100 Project, 13 of which will come from the European Regional Development Fund (ERDF).
+The new DWDM network replaces the previous OADM(Optical add-drop multiplexer) network from FCCN and implements Colorless-Flexgrid (C-F) reconfigurable optical multiplexers (ROADMs) to allow simple and remote reconfiguration of optical routes.
 It also increases network capacity by a factor of 10, using 100G/200G wavelengths.

 Luis Bueno, Director of Business Sales at Nokia, Spain and Portugal: "Education is one of the few industries strongly transformed by connectivity.
 We are proud to announce Nokia's first agreement with a National Research and Education Network in Portugal and the implementation of this essential service, where we have worked closely with our Local Partner Axians Portugal to achieve this success."